Julee Waldrop, DNP, PNP, FAANP, FAAN

 Chapel Hill, NC 27599-7460

 Julee Waldrop is a certified as a primary care pediatric nurse practitioner, a family nurse practitioner, a pediatric mental health specialist and a nurse educator.
 She is a Fellow in the American Academy of Nurse Practitioners and serves as the Associate Editor for the Journal for Nurse Practitioners, the premier clinical journal for the NP profession.
-She practices on an as needed basis with the Mobile County Health Department as a provider in the Pediatrics Department and volunteers regularly at the LeFlore High School Clinic.
+She practices on an as needed basis with the Mobile County Health Department as a provider in the Pediatrics Department.

 Julee is an advocate for high quality graduate nursing education and faculty scholarship.
 She is currently mentoring junior faculty in scholarship and writing for publication and is a coach in the Duke University-Johnson & Johnson Nurse Leadership Program.

-She is the co-editor of a recently published book: Best Practices for Flipping the College Classroom.
-Available from Routledge Publishers and on Amazon at: http://www.routledge.com/books/details/9781138021723
+She has a book coming out on July 17th titled: Best Practices for Flipping the College Classroom.
+Available from Routledge Publishers and on Amazon

 She has also self-published with former graduate students a book titled: Pediatric Case Studies to Develop Diagnostic Reasoning.
 Available on Amazon for Kindle at: http://www.amazon.com/Pediatric-Studies-Develop-Diagnostic-Reasoning-ebook/dp/B00LZTE4TI/ref=asap_bc?ie=UTF8

-Julee has been married for 36 years to Tony Waldrop, they have two wonderful grown sons and were blessed with their first granddaughter this year.
+Julee has been married for 36 years to Tony Waldrop, they have two wonderful grown sons who are on their own but luckily they still have a German Shepherd daughter at home.
 Julee has been an athlete all her life and is an advocate for physical activity as an important part of physical and mental health.
 She strives to set a good example in this area despite adapting to the relentless aging process.

 2014 Fellow.
 American Association of Nurse Practitioners